Rayleeigh/Azure-104/01_Prerequisites/01_CloudShell/README.md

 * Experience with routing and routing protocols
 * The ability to navigate the Azure portal and use Azure PowerShell

+## Exam Focus:
+> What keywords the exam uses
+> What they want you to choose

+## Real-world note:
+> What you'd actually do in production

 ## Introduction
 Since Microsofts official learning path structures this introduction, to Azure Cloud Shell, as highly theoretical I've taken the liberty to create some hands on tasks myself.
 See below:

 ### []()